 I founded and direct a nonprofit, Rising Village Foundation, which provides initiatives that empower refugees to become self-sufficient contributors to their community.
 We work with refugees who have been resettled in the Tulsa area, and immigrants who have come to the U.S. to seek a better life.
 I believe in welcoming these newcomers with resources that give them the opportunity to rise and thrive.

 I have a degree in journalism, worked as a reporter for The Tulsa World newspaper, edited a quarterly magazine, Mia, ghostwrote three books, worked as a freelance editor and was a partner in The Leslie Group.
 I’m now focusing on my own freelance writing, as well as helping others communicate their stories well.
 I hope by writing authentically, I can encourage you to share your own story.
 I offer writing and editing services, which you can learn more about here.
 You can also read more of my writing here.

-I’m learning a new normal in this season of pandemic, quarantine and general uncertainty and I’m sure you are too.
+I’m learning a new normal in this season of pandemic, quarantine and general uncertainty.
 My hope is that we can use this time to begin new stories of courage, creativity, compassion and hope.
 What’s your story?
-I would love to hear from you in comments, by email, or connect with me on Instagram or Facebook
+I would love to hear from you in the comments or by email (email@example.com).
+I’m also out there on Instagram or Facebook.